Join the Sustainable Optoelectronics Research Group

 Explore our current job vacancies by clicking on each opportunity listed below to uncover more details.

-1. PhD Studentship in Printable Organic Photodetectors
+1. PhD Opportunity in Printable Organic Photodetectors

 Key Application Requirements: